 Dashing Diva is a Koran nail brand that stocks press-on nails and nail care products at various department stores across Korea.
 However, they also have a luxury salon situated in elegant Apgujeong Rodeo.

-Dashing Diva offer both traditional and gel manicures and pedicures.
+Dashing Diva offers both traditional and gel manicures and pedicures.
 The treatment menus are available in both English and Korean, and most of the staff speak a good level of English.

 Manicures here start from 20,000 KRW ($20).
 Gel manicures start from 50,000 KRW.
 This errs on the more expensive end.
 However you pay for what you get, and this is one of the best nail salons in Seoul